pulumi/pulumi-hugo/themes/default/content/blog/the-present-and-future-of-ai-and-iac/index.md

 At Pulumi, we've seen [dozens of AI-focused companies](/solutions/ai/) adopting and using Pulumi to manage their infrastructure, motivated by a combination of these AI-oriented infrastructure needs, along with the ease of using Python (already heavily used within the AI space), and TypeScript (popular due to a wide variety of AI-oriented front end frameworks).
 Pulumi also exposes the ability to manage many of these services directly, provisioning and managing the lifecycle of AI services across your infrastructure through support for things like [Azure OpenAI Service](/registry/packages/azure-native/api-docs/cognitiveservices/deployment/), [Pinecone Indexes](/registry/packages/pinecone/api-docs/pineconeindex/), [Amazon SageMaker Endpoints](/registry/packages/aws/api-docs/sagemaker/endpoint/), and much more.

 As these applications move from prototypes to production, the need for robust and scalable infrastructure to deploy these applications in the major cloud platforms is essential, and IaC offers the best way to manage this at scale.
-For example, the production-grade infrastructure for [deploying AI applications leveraging Pinecone’s vector database at scale](https://www.pulumi.com/blog/pinecone-serverless/) highlights an AWS architecture for running an AI application in a production environment.
+For example, deploying a [LangChain application in production](/blog/easy-ai-apps-with-langserve-and-pulumi/), or deploying the production-grade infrastructure for [deploying AI applications leveraging Pinecone’s vector database at scale](https://www.pulumi.com/blog/pinecone-serverless/).
+Both of these highlight ready-to-deploy cloud architectures for running an AI application in a production environment.

 ![Pinecone reference architecture image](/images/solutions/ai-arch/pinecone-refarch-diagram.png)